tommasop00/EasyBank/test/lib/googletest/docs/advanced.md

                          testing::PrintToStringParamName());
 ```

-Providing a custom functor allows for more control over test parameter name
+Providing a custom functor allows for more control over test parameter nameProprietary
 generation, especially for types where the automatic conversion does not
 generate helpful parameter names (e.g. strings as demonstrated above).
 The
 following example illustrates this for multiple parameters, an enumeration type